A McKay correspondence for reflection groups: Introduction

 \section{Introduction}

 The classical McKay correspondence relates representations of a finite subgroup $G \leqslant \SL(2, \CC)$ to exceptional curves on the minimal resolution of singularities of the Kleinian singularity $\CC^2/G$.
 By a theorem of Maurice Auslander \cite{Auslander86}, this correspondence can be extended to maximal Cohen--Macaulay (=CM)-modules over the invariant ring of the $G$-action.
 In particular, Auslander's version of the correspondence holds more generally for \emph{small} finite subgroups $G \leqslant \GL(n,\CC)$.
-It is natural to ask what happens if $G$ is replaced by a group that contains (pseudo-)reflections: The goal of this work is to establish a similar correspondence in the case where $G$ is a pseudo-reflection group, that is, a group that is \emph{generated} by pseudo-reflections. \\
+We study the case where $G$ is a pseudo-reflection group, that is, a group that is \emph{generated} by pseudo-reflections. \\

 To this end, let $G \leqslant \GL(n,\CC)$ be a finite group acting on $\CC^n$.
 By the theorem of Chevalley--Shephard--Todd the quotient $\CC^n/G$ is smooth if and only if $G$ is a pseudo-reflection group, that is, it is generated by pseudo-reflections.
 Thus, if $G$ is a pseudo-reflection group, at first sight there are no singularities to resolve and it is impossible to ``see'' the irreducible representations as CM-modules over the invariant ring $R$ of the group action: $R$ is a regular ring and it is well-known that in this case all CM-modules are isomorphic to some $R^n$!
-However, the key idea of this work is to consider the irregular orbits of the group action, on $\CC^n$ this is the \emph{reflection arrangement} $\cala(G)$ (the set of mirrors of $G$) and in the quotient $\CC^n/G$ this is the projection of $\cala(G)$, the so-called \emph{discriminant} of $G$. \\ This is translated into algebra as follows: $G \leqslant \GL(n,\CC)$ also acts on $S:=\Sym_\CC(\CC^n)$, then $\CC^n=\Spec(S)$, the quotient $\CC^n/G=\Spec(R)$, where $R:=S^G$ is the invariant ring.
+However, the key idea of this work is to consider the irregular orbits of the group action, on $\CC^n$ this is the \emph{reflection arrangement} $\cala(G)$ (the set of mirrors of $G$) and in the quotient $\CC^n/G$ this is the projection of $\cala(G)$, the so-called \emph{discriminant} of $G$. \\ The group $G \leqslant \GL(n,\CC)$ also acts on $S:=\Sym_\CC(\CC^n)$, then $\CC^n=\Spec(S)$, the quotient $\CC^n/G=\Spec(R)$, where $R:=S^G$ is the invariant ring.
 If $G$ is a pseudo-reflection group, then $R$ is itself isomorphic to a polynomial ring, and $\cala(G)$ is defined by the \emph{Jacobian} $J \in S$, a (not necessarily reduced) product of linear forms in $S$.
 The discriminant is given by a polynomial $\Delta \in R$ and its coordinate ring is $R/(\Delta)$. \\

 Let us follow this train of thought further: Auslander's theorem states that for a small subgroup $G \leqslant \GL(n,\CC)$ acting on the polynomial ring $S$ the twisted group ring $A=S*G$ is isomorphic to the endomorphism ring $\End_R(S)$, where $R=S^G$.
 In particular, $\gl A = \dim R =n$, $A$ is a CM-module over $R$ and the nonisomorphic $R$-direct summands of $S$ correspond to the indecomposable projectives of $A$ and consequently to the irreducible representations of $G$, as these correspond to the simple modules over the group ring $\CC G$.
 For $G$ a pseudo-reflection group, the twisted group ring $A$ still has global dimension $n$ and is a CM-module over the invariant ring $R$.
 Following our idea, we would like to write $A$ as endomorphism ring over the discriminant, whose coordinate ring is $R/(\Delta)$, but an easy computation shows that the centre of $A$ is in some sense too large: $Z(A)=R$.
 In order to remedy this, we will consider the quotient $\Abar = A/AeA$, where $e=\frac{1}{|G|}\sum_{g \in G }g \in A$ is the idempotent for the trivial representation.
 This quotient has nice properties: